 Have you ever shared your faith with someone who didn’t seem very interested?
 What happens if you take the risk and nothing happens?
 Or worse, what if you share and they get angry?

-In the video, retired Major Wes Bowers shares about a time when his witnessing didn’t seem to be going very well.
+In this video, retired Major Wes Bowers shares about a time when conversations didn’t seem to be going very well.
 Unknown to Wes, God wasn’t finished yet.

-Our role is very simple: to share the Good News.
+Our role is very simple: to share the Good News in the power of the Spirit.
 That’s where our job ends.
-It is the work of the Holy Spirit to turn a person’s heart toward God.
-Dr. Bill Bright, the founder of Campus Crusade for Christ International, defined successful witnessing this way:
+Only the Holy Spirit can turn a person’s heart toward God.
+Dr. Bill Bright, founder of CRU International, defined successful witnessing this way:

-Read that last part again, it’s important.
-The success of your witness is not dependant on whether or not the person you are witnessing to accepts Christ in that moment.
-It’s not even dependant on whether or not he accepts Christ a decade from now.
+Read that last part again; it’s important.
+The success of your witness is not dependant on whether or not the persons you are witnessing to accept Christ in that moment.
+It’s not even dependant on whether or not they accept Christ a decade from now.

 Witnessing can seem overwhelming if we think that it’s all up to us.
-Waiting on God’s timing forces us to remember that there really is absolutely nothing we can do to will another person into the Kingdom of God.
+Waiting on God’s timing forces us to remember that absolutely nothing we can do will make people enter the Kingdom of God.
 We can’t love people into it; we can’t argue them into it.
 We can’t convince them or persuade them or entice them to accept Christ.
 That’s not our job and it’s not our role.

 Be encouraged!
-If you took the initiative to share your faith, you succeeded.
+If you took the initiative to share your faith, you were a successful witness.
 Now keep going!